100+ Singapore Craft Beer Bars, Restaurants & Shops: A Comprehensive Guide & Map

 WhatsApp 86280775 for reservations

 The bar at the Kallang Residences condominium is a collaborative effort between Kontiki and Handlebar.
-There are 18 taps of craft beer and sake to go with American soul food like biscuits and gravy, fried chicken steak and eggs and breakfast burritos.
+There are 18 taps of craft beer and sake to go with American soul food like biscuits and gravy, jambalaya and breakfast burritos.
 You can have the beers in half-pints, full US pints or a one-litre Masskrug, all with the appropriate glassware.
 Happy hour (20% off pints) runs until 7 pm. on weekdays and all day on Sundays.
+There’s live music on Fridays and Saturdays as well.

 Beer tulip glass